networknext/next/README.md

 Network Next is source available and free to use for multiplayer games if you host the software yourself.

-Network Next, Inc. offers a fully managed hosted offering with uptime guarantees and SLA, commercial support and an SLA.
+Network Next, Inc. offers a fully managed hosted offering with uptime guarantees and commercial support.
 Please [contact us](mailto:glenn@networknext.com) if you are interested in this.

 # Install Network Next